chris-jessup/regex-dot/README.md

-# trie-dot
+# regex-dot
-A simple example of using dot to generate visual tries
+Using dot to visualise regex matching and string generation via regex

+## TODO
+* Build graph based on regex
+* Look at regex-to-strings